nriqu322/ninja-game/README.md

 - "watch": "webpack --mode development --watch"

 ## Testing
-Unit test with Jest.
+Unit tests with Jest.
 You can run the tests with the following code:

 ``` $ npm test ```